Back River (Nunavut): History

 Over the course of 17 months in 1963–1965, anthropologist Jean Briggs did field research with the Utkusiksalinmiut Inuit living at the opening of Back River and Chantrey Inlet, resulting in her work Never in Anger, as well as helping to compile an Utkuhiksalik dictionary.

 Natural history

-The area around the river is full of wildlife, with many fish in the river, as well as caribou, muskoxen, and wolves in the area, with occasional sightings of brown bears, wolverines and Arctic hares.
+The area around the river is full of wildlife, with many fish in the river, as well as barren-ground caribou, muskoxen, and Hudson Bay wolves in the area, with occasional sightings of grizzly bears, wolverines and Arctic hares.
 Polar bears are also found as the river nears the Arctic Ocean.
 The Middle Back River Important Bird Area, located on the river in the Pelly Lake to Lower Garry Lake segment, is a significant habitat for Canada geese, the lesser snow goose and other waterfowl.

 Like other areas in Northern Canada, Back River is subject to very cold weather and a persistent Arctic wind that gusts up to gale force.